Heligoland: Geography

 Heligoland is located 46 km off the German coastline and consists of two islands: the populated triangular 1 km2 main island (Hauptinsel) to the west, and the Düne ('dune', Heligolandic: de Halem) to the east.
 Heligoland generally refers to the former island.
 Düne is somewhat smaller at 0.7 km2, lower, and surrounded by sand beaches.
 It is not permanently inhabited, but is today the location of Heligoland's airfield.

 The main island is commonly divided into the Unterland ('Lower Land', Heligolandic: deät Deelerlun) at sea level (to the right on the photograph, where the harbour is located), the Oberland ('Upper Land', Heligolandic: deät Boperlun) consisting of the plateau visible in the photographs, and the Mittelland ('Middle Land') between them on one side of the island.
 The Mittelland came into being in 1947 as a result of explosions detonated by the British Royal Navy (the so-called "Big Bang"; see below).

 The main island also features small beaches in the north and the south and drops to the sea 50 m high in the north, west and southwest.
 In the latter, the ground continues to drop underwater to a depth of 56 m below sea level.
 Heligoland's most famous landmark is the Lange Anna ('Long Anna' or 'Tall Anna'), a free-standing rock column (or stack), 47 m high, found northwest of the island proper.

 The two islands were connected until 1720 when the natural connection was destroyed by a storm flood.
 The highest point is on the main island, reaching 61 m above sea level.

 Although culturally and geographically closer to North Frisia in the German district of Nordfriesland, the two islands are part of the district of Pinneberg in the state of Schleswig-Holstein.
 The main island has a good harbour and is frequented mostly by sailing yachts.

 History

 The German Bight and the area around the island are known to have been inhabited since prehistoric times.
 Flint tools have been recovered from the bottom of the sea surrounding Heligoland.
-On the Oberland, prehistoric burial mounds were visible until the late 19th century, and excavations showed skeletons and artifacts.
-Moreover, prehistoric copper plates have been found underwater near the island; those plates were almost certainly made on the Oberland.
+On the Oberland, prehistoric burial mounds were visible until the late 19th century, and excavations showed skeletons and artefacts.
+Moreover, prehistoric copper plates have been found under water near the island; those plates were almost certainly made on the Oberland.

-In 697, Radbod, the last Frisian king, retreated to the then-single island after his defeat by the Franks—or so it is written in the Life of Willebrord by Alcuin.
+In 697, Radbod, the last Frisian king, retreated to the then-single island after his defeat by the Franks – or so it is written in the Life of Willebrord by Alcuin.
 By 1231, the island was listed as the property of the Danish king Valdemar II.
 Archaeological findings from the 12th to 14th centuries suggest that copper ore was processed on the island.